Carvana vs. CarMax: Who’s Better for Buying and Selling Used Cars?

 - Lower offers on sales and trade-ins compared to private sales

-- Shipping fees in some cases, if you choose a car that must be shipped to a CarMax near you as well as home delivery
+- Shipping fees in some cases, if you choose a car that must be shipped to a CarMax near you or delivered to your home

-- Higher prices than other places since CarMax has physical locations and overhead costs
+- Potentially higher prices than other places, since CarMax has physical locations and overhead costs

 How Does Carvana Work?

 Just like CarMax, Carvana also helps you avoid the hassle of buying your next vehicle from a dealership.
-Since Carvana has a website, you do not have to visit any of their branches.
+Carvana doesn’t have physical dealerships, so you don’t need to visit a branch to complete your purchase.
 Everything from the selection to the purchase of the car is done online.

 If your car passes the inspection process, Carvana will offer cash for the car or trade-in value for a new car.